-The quickest way to upset a company’s sales team is to mess with pay plans.
+The quickest way to upset a company’s sales team is to make unanticipated changes to pay plans.
 An abrupt change in a pay plan creates a distraction from results-oriented behaviors.
 If you decide one day to adjust, reduce, make changes, or otherwise alter a pay plan without being very intentional about it, expect problems to arise.

 Instead of making unannounced changes, great sales leaders get support and suggestions from their team.
 Begin to make your changes by asking for input.
 Don’t ignore your team when it comes to their pay.
 They may have some great ideas.

-2. They provide organized sales skills training for sales reps—regardless of experience
+2. Provide organized sales skills training for sales reps—regardless of experience.

 Unfortunately, many managers believe that people who have a few years of selling experience don’t need any training.
 The truth is that everyone – regardless of experience or age, and particularly given the times – could use some tips or a refresher course every now and then to continually improve.
-It's also important to have your team operating with a consistent sales process so that everyone is on the same page and able to "speak the same language."
+It’s also important to have your team operating with a consistent sales process so that everyone is on the same page and able to “speak the same language.”

 Ironically, it’s often the experienced “old pros” who really know the least.
-In many cases they have built their contact database based on relationships and being “professional visitors,” but with the rise in a more advisory-style approach to sales, they could really benefit from sharpening their skill sets.
+In many cases they have built their contact database based on relationships and being “professional visitors,” but with the rise in a more advisory-style approach to sales, they could really benefit from upskilling of their skill sets.

-3. They focus on “in-process" measurement rather than waiting for “end-process" assessment when evaluating salespeople
+3. Focus on “in-process” measurement – instead of waiting for “end-process” assessment – when evaluating salespeople.

 Every member of your team is better in some steps of a sale than in others.
 Thoroughly understand where those skill sets lie (and where they don’t).
 Then, you can more effectively coach your team in-process to help them improve and see the benefits demonstrated in your end-process metrics.

-4. They free their salespeople to finalize their own transactions
+4. Empower your salespeople to finalize their own transactions.